Rich-Supe/Cellars/README.md

 #### Cellars is made with a PERN stack and follows RESTful Api conventions with many of the features including CRUD functionality.

-## For a deeper dive, check out these:
+## For a deeper dive, check the following:
   * MVP - https://github.com/Rich-Supe/Cellars/wiki/MVP-List
   * Backend Routes - https://github.com/Rich-Supe/Cellars/wiki/Backend-Routes
   * Frontend Routes - https://github.com/Rich-Supe/Cellars/wiki/Frontend-Routes
   * Database Schema - https://dbdiagram.io/d/60a59bd7b29a09603d15aa81

-TO DO: update scopes.
+TO DO:
+  - Splash Page
+  - AWS3
+  - Styling
+  - Features
+  - Add more seeders

 # Technologies Used